TERREMEMBER/znbase/docs/content/stable/api/ysql/exprs/aggregate_functions/function-syntax-semantics/mode-percentile-disc-percentile-cont.md

 The advantage brought by using the median in describing data rather than using the mean (implemented by the `avg()` aggregate function) is that it is not skewed so much by a small proportion of extremely large or small values; it therefore probably gives a better idea of a "typical" value.
 For example, household income or asset ownership is usually characterized by the median value because just a few multi-billionaires can skew the mean.

 Some SQL database systems have a built-in `median()` aggregate function.
-But PostgreSQL, and therefore YugabyteDB, do not.
+But PostgreSQL, and therefore ZNbaseDB, do not.
 However, this is of no practical consequence because `percentile_cont(0.5)`, _by definition_, returns the median value.

 Here are some examples and counter-examples.